ricklancee/manga-reader/readme.md

 ![How clipping works](https://github.com/ricklancee/manga-reader/blob/master/clip-preview.jpg?raw=true)

 ### Creating panels (WIP)
-Creating the panels is easy with the *Panel Creator* web app in `panel-creator/`.
-Load the images into the web app and follow the instructions.
+Creating the panels is easy with the *Panel Creator* app in [ricklancee/manga-panel-creator](https://github.com/ricklancee/manga-panel-creator).
+Load the images into the app and follow the instructions.

 ### Browser support
 Polyfills for the WebComponents, Promise, URL and Fetch APIs are required for browsers that don't support them.
 Polyfills can be loaded with the `polyfills.js` file within the `polyfills/` directory.
 When using the polyfills you need to wait for the `polyfillsLoaded` event in order to initialize the reader (see `example/basic/` for an example).